Consequences of the attack on Pearl Harbor: Investigations and blame

 President Roosevelt appointed the Roberts Commission, headed by U.S. Supreme Court Justice Owen Roberts, to investigate and report facts and findings with respect to the attack on Pearl Harbor.
 It was the first of many official investigations (nine in all).
 Both the Fleet commander, Rear Admiral Husband E. Kimmel, and the Army commander, Lieutenant General Walter Short (the Army had been responsible for air defense of Hawaii, including Pearl Harbor, and for general defense of the islands against hostile attack), were relieved of their commands shortly thereafter.
 They were accused of "dereliction of duty" by the Roberts Commission for not making reasonable defensive preparations.

-None of the investigations conducted during the War, nor the Congressional investigation afterward, provided enough reason to reverse those actions.
-The decisions of the Navy and War Departments to relieve both was controversial at the time and has remained so ever since.
+None of the investigations conducted during the war nor the Congressional investigation afterward provided enough reason to reverse those actions.
+The decisions of the Navy and War Departments to relieve both was controversial at the time and have remained so ever since.
 However, neither was court-martialed, as would normally have been the result of dereliction of duty.
-On May 25, 1999, the U.S. Senate voted to recommend both officers be exonerated on all charges, citing "denial to Hawaii commanders of vital intelligence available in Washington".
+On May 25, 1999, the United States Senate voted to recommend both officers be exonerated on all charges, citing "denial to Hawaii commanders of vital intelligence available in Washington," but neither President Clinton nor his successors have done so.

 A Joint Congressional Committee was also appointed, on September 14, 1945, to investigate the causes of the attack and subsequent disaster.
 It was convened on November 15, 1945.